ChrisChinchilla/Chip-Shop/manual.md

+Players may draw a number of cards from the products deck up to their current Research & Development value, but may only keep a maximum of two.
+This represent products that players have actively decided to work on.

+All products have cost and resource requirements that must be met.
+If a player  can build a product immediately they may do so in the next phase.
+Otherwise a product is built in a turn when a player has the resources required.

+**Remember that products that are never completed will negatively affect scores at the end of the game**.

+Whilst a player is working on a product it remains private in the R&D area of a players factory.
+The product remains private until built or other events make it public.

 #### Accessories
 Accessory products are always attached to an existing non-accessory product.
 Each accessory will specify what it can be attached to and any other requirements.
 Unless specified, an accessory remains in play for as long as the product it is attached to is in play.
 Some accessories increase the number of turns a product will be in play for.